Cute and tasty Peanut Butter Apple-Lanterns appetizers that come together quickly and are perfect for Halloween and Kid snacks!

 - Place each apple on a baking sheet.
 Stir the raisins, melted peanut butter, maple syrup, and ground cinnamon together, then divide the mixture between all of the apples.

 - Place the apple tops back on the apple-lanterns then bake them for 13-15 minutes or until they have shrunken slightly and are fork tender.
+Or bake 4 regular-sized apples for 20 minutes.
 Wait 10 minutes before serving, and serve warm.

 - If avoiding nuts, sunflower butter will work great here!

 Serving Size:1 small apple

 Amount Per Serving: Calories: 177Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 8mgCarbohydrates: 44gFiber: 7gSugar: 31gProtein: 1g